 For a beginner, picking an acoustic guitar can be difficult, as there are a staggering numbers of brands and models available, in different shapes, materials and sizes.
-In our beginners guide to buying an acoustic guitar (which can be found here), we explain the two main types of acoustic guitar, and what each offers the player.
+In our beginners guide to buying an acoustic guitar, we explain the two main types of acoustic guitar, and what each offers the player.

 Electric Guitars and Basses

 The electric guitar is perhaps the instrument that most aspire to be able to play.
 Despite huge changes in pop music, the electric guitar is still at the heart of most modern pop and rock music recordings.
 Its popularity is, no doubt, influenced by the desire to emulate our musical heroes.
 However, as beginners instrument, the electric guitar is fairly easy to pick up, very rewarding, and in recent years, very affordable, too.
 The bass guitar has also become one of the most popular modern instruments, for much the same reasons.

 For the beginner, the options available to a new player can be bewildering.
 The essential gear required can be a mystery in itself.
 Our beginners guide to buying an electric guitar is here to help.